Yin yoga works deeply into our body with passive, longer-held poses.

 Yin yoga is based on the Taoist concept of yin and yang, opposite and complementary principles in nature.
 Yin is the stable, unmoving, hidden aspect of things; yang is the changing, moving, revealing aspect.
 In the body, the relatively stiff connective tissues (tendons, ligaments, fascia) are yin, while the more mobile and pliable muscles and blood are yang.

-Yin yoga works on the Yin tissues – also known as the connective tissues.
+It works on the Yin tissues – also known as the connective tissues.
 Connective tissue responds best to a slow, steady load.
 If you gently stretch connective tissue by holding a yin pose for a long time, the body will respond by making them a little longer and stronger – which is exactly what you want.
 Remember the principle of the exercise is to stress the tissue so the body will respond by strengthening it.

-N.B.
 Yin Yoga requires the muscles to relax around the connective tissue in order to get a stretch, so not all yoga poses can be done safely or effectively when practising Yin style.
 Thus Yin asanas have different names.

-Four main principles when practising Yin yoga:
+Four main principles to remember when practicing Yin yoga:

 - Find an appropriate edge: Move slowly and gently into the pose, and look for an appropriate amount of intensity, never stretch so far as to cause pain.

 - Stillness: consciously try to release into the pose, and to remain still, without shifting position.

 - Hold the position: begin by holding for 1-3 minutes gradually progressing to 5 minutes or more.

 - Come out of the pose gently and slowly.